python-screen-builder/python-screen-builder/README.md

 <img src="screenshot2.png">

-And then when you click on the button it should say something in the console window.
+Then, when you click on the button it should say something in the console window.

 That's it, simple and easy to use. 😉